 Some jurisdictions require you to apply for a permit when running a trade promotion lottery (Game of Chance).
 They also require you to publish the winners names in a newspaper.
 It’s to ensure winners are selected fairly and the contest is not rigged.

 A licence or permit is not required in Queensland, Victoria, Western Australia and Tasmania.
+In NSW, an authority is required if the total prize value is greater than $10,000.
 In South Australia and Northern Territory a permit is required if total prize value is greater than $5,000.
 In the ACT a permit is required for prizes greater than $3,000.
-And in NSW, you need to purchase a permit for any trade promotion lottery run.

 In my experience, it’s simplest to run a Game of Skill or contest as you don’t require permits.